-This prospectus relates to the issuance by us, and the offer and sale from time to time by the Selling Securityholders, of up to an aggregate of 441,503,935 shares of Class A Common Stock issuable upon exercise of Warrants or conversion of the SPA Notes.
-The Selling Securityholders listed in the table below may from time to time offer and sell any or all of the shares of Class A Common Stock set forth below pursuant to this prospectus and any accompanying prospectus supplement.
-When we refer to the "Selling Securityholders" in this prospectus, we refer to the persons listed in the table below, and the pledgees, donees, transferees, assignees, successors and other permitted transferees that hold any of the Selling Securityholders' interest in the shares of Class A Common Stock after the date of this prospectus.
+This prospectus relates to the resale by the Selling Securityholders from time to time of up to 413,412,112 shares of Class A Common Stock and 111,131 Private Warrants.
+In addition, this prospectus relates to the issuance by us, and the offer and sale from time to time by the Selling Securityholders, of up to an aggregate of 157,210,985 shares of Class A Common Stock issuable upon exercise of Warrants or conversion of the SPA Notes.
+The Selling Securityholders listed in the table below may from time to time offer and sell any or all of the shares of Class A Common Stock and Private Warrants set forth below pursuant to this prospectus and any accompanying prospectus supplement.
+When we refer to the "Selling Securityholders" in this prospectus, we refer to the persons listed in the table below, and the pledgees, donees, transferees, assignees, successors and other permitted transferees that hold any of the Selling Securityholders' interest in the shares of Class A Common Stock or the Private Warrants after the date of this prospectus.